njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.TECHNICAL.md

 If the folders, logs and images, are not present, the IPython notebook will create them.
 If the CSV file, oil_companies.csv, is not present in the folder, resources, the program will use APIs to generate the CSV file.
 Without the CSV file, execution time is an hour; with it, execution time is approximately 1.5 minutes.

 To place the IPython notebook in Log Mode or Image Mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-If the program is in Log Mode, it writes that information to the log file.
-If the program is in Image Mode, it writes all dataframes, hvplot maps, and matplotlib plots to PNG files in the folder, images.
+In Log Mode, it writes that information to the log file in the folder, logs.
+If the program is in Image Mode, the notebook writes all dataframes, hvplot maps, and matplotlib plots to PNG files in the folder, images.

 ----